 4-6 Months

 Traditionally, parents were encouraged to introduce solids at four months.
-However, the American Academy of Pediatrics now recommends waiting until six months.
+However, the American Academy of Pediatrics now recommends waiting until around six months.
 By then, your baby’s digestive system is more developed and better able to handle a variety of foods.

 Until that point, stick with only breast milk or formula unless your pediatrician advises otherwise.